Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Simulation Results and Validation

 The second experiment aimed to evaluate the optimal thermal dose delivery performance of the APPJ to the target surface.
 In this scenario, the control objective is to deliver the target thermal dose, denoted as $\text{CEM}_{T}$, to the substrate.
-Therefore, the controller cost function includes only the terminal cost, defined as $J = \| \text{CEM}_{T} - \text{CEM}(N) \|_2^2$, where $\text{CEM}(k)$ is the current delivered dose and $\text{CEM}(N)$ represents the predicted CEM at the end of the prediction horizon ($N=5$).
+Therefore, the controller cost function includes only the terminal cost, $J = \| \text{CEM}_{T} - \text{CEM}(N) \|_2^2$, where $\text{CEM}(k)$ is the current delivered dose and $\text{CEM}(N)$ represents the predicted CEM at the end of the prediction horizon ($N=5$).
 The impact of variations in the tip-to-surface distance on thermal dose delivery was assessed by introducing a perturbation, as shown in Fig. \ref{fig:d_cem}.
 These variations were applied prior to $15~\text{sec}$, during which the majority of the thermal dose is delivered.
 This timing ensured that the controllers had sufficient opportunity to respond and effectively adjust to the new operating condition.

-The CEM thermal dose delivery results for all controllers, under both noise-free and noisy measurement conditions, are presented in Fig. \ref{fig:CEMdelivery}.
-It can be observed that nearly all controllers successfully and effectively delivered the specified thermal dose to the substrate, with the exception of the DeePC controller, which exceeded the target, posing a safety risk.
+The CEM thermal dose delivery results under noise-free and noisy measurement conditions are presented in Fig. \ref{fig:CEMdelivery}.
+It can be observed that nearly all controllers effectively delivered the specified thermal dose to the substrate, with the exception of the DeePC controller, which exceeded the target, raising a safety concern due to thermal overexposure, that may cause permanent and irreversible changes to the substrate’s physical properties.
 Notably, due to the adaptive nature of the NPV-DeePC, it was able to maintain a consistent rate of thermal dose delivery, while the other controllers experienced variations in the delivery rate.
 This was achieved with reasonable control effort, as depicted in Fig. \ref{fig:inputCem}.
-These results highlight the effective performance of NPV-DeePC in ensuring stable, controlled thermal dose delivery, thereby guaranteeing both safety and effectiveness.
+These results highlight the effective performance of NPV-DeePC in ensuring stable, controlled thermal dose delivery, thereby guaranteeing both substrate safety and treatment efficacy.